What Are The Levels Of Measurement

 Q3: What happens if I use the wrong statistical test for my data’s level?

 A3: You risk inflating Type I or Type II error rates, mis‑interpreting effect sizes, and ultimately drawing conclusions that are not supported by the data.
 In the worst case, the results become meaningless because the mathematical assumptions underlying the test are violated.
-As an example, applying a Pearson correlation to ordinal data assumes equal intervals; the resulting coefficient may over‑ or under‑state the true strength of association.
+Take this: applying a Pearson correlation to ordinal data assumes equal intervals; the resulting coefficient may over‑ or under‑state the true strength of association.

 Practical Tips for Researchers